ethanweber/IncidentsDataset/README.md

 > Please contact incidentsdataset@googlegroups.com to obtain the data.

 The data structure is in JSON with URLs and labels.
-We will provide code to download the images from URLs.
 The files are in the following form:

 ```
 # single-label multi-class (ECCV 2020 version):